October 15, 2024

 Ingrowth of connective tissue into the osseous defect prevents periapical bone regeneration.
 It can result in periapical scarring, which is often misdiagnosed as pathology and may lead to unnecessary surgical reentry by a practitioner who is not fully aware of the history.
 When the barrier membranes are placed over bony defects and closely adapted to the surrounding bone surface, an environment that prevents invasion of competing nonosteogenic cells from the overlying soft tissues can be created.
 This environment provides the bony defect time to heal [38].
 The use of GTR principles [39] enhanced the quality and quantity of bone regeneration in large periapical defects, especially in through-and-through lesions [40].

-The presented case report describes a difficult case that was resolved by endodontic microsurgery a positive outcome of which was enhanced by a two-year follow-up.
+The presented case report describes a difficult case that was resolved by endodontic microsurgery a positive outcome of which was enhanced by a two- and four-year follow-up.
 The use of PRF as an autologous graft in combination with a collagen membrane ensured complete healing, a good aesthetic result of soft tissues and the absence of any clinical signs and symptoms.
 Future long-term clinical observations and studies are needed to prove the effectiveness, predictability and success of this technique.

 The authors declare that they don’t have any conflicts of interest.